avisemler/emotions_from_eyes/README.md

-# emotions_from_eyes
+# Emotion from Eyes

 Some approaches to using AI to classify emotions from pictures of eyes.
+The images used to test the approaches are taken from [here](https://embrace-autism.com/reading-the-mind-in-the-eyes-test/#test).